Markdown and LaTeX introduction

 }

-For inline plain codes use single back quote before and after the
+` ``For inline plain codes use single back quote before and after the

-code, for example we defined this codes here
+code, for example we defined this codes here in this

 way.